manasdevslopes/SwiftUI_All_Rounders/SwiftUI_All_Rounders/S.O.L.I.D./SOLID.md

 - Open for Extension and Closed for Modification

 **Liskov Substitution**
 - There is a Parent and child classes.
 And we are inheriting from Parent to CHild.
-So we don't have to change any functionality of base class (Parent Class) means override in Child Class.
+So we don't have to change any functionality of base class (Parent Class) means override into Child Class.
 Use it as it is.
+- Objects shoud be replaced with instaces of their subclasses without altering the behaviour.

+**Interface Segregation**
+-